 Who Let the Dogs of the Dow Out?
 A Year-Over-Year Comparison

-This week, we cover a strategy that focuses exclusively on blue-chip companies and purchasing them when they become undervalued relative to each other.
+This week, we cover a strategy that focuses exclusively on purchasing blue-chip companies when they become undervalued relative to each other.
 Dogs of the Dow is a disciplined approach for individuals seeking value-oriented, large-cap stocks and a steady source of dividend income.
 Read on to learn how to use the AAII Dogs of the Dow screen and see lists of companies meeting the criteria.

 Dogs of the Dow: A Contrarian High-Yield Approach

 Dogs of the Dow is a simple and purely mechanical approach that calls for an investor to buy the 10 highest-yielding stocks in the Dow Jones industrial average at the start of every calendar year.
 An equal dollar amount is allocated to each of those 10 stocks, and the portfolio is held for 12 months.
 On the first trading day of the next calendar year, the process is repeated, and the portfolio is reconstructed with the new highest yielders.

 Table 1 highlights the 10 companies that passed the Dogs of the Dow screen as of December 30, 2022.
 To conduct a year-end checkup, AAII looked at these 10 companies passing the screen at the end of 2023 and updated the financial information and performance through December 29, 2023.